tebarkley/open-energy/README.md

 We found that a bulk data download was faster than repeatedly accessing the EIA API, and broke out individual work streams among team members for our initial explorations of production, sales/revenue, import/export and price.
 As we queried the large electricity dataset we used the Python pandas library to perform our primary statistical analyses, and used some IPython 2.0 widgets to visualize data within the notebook.
 We also applied Javascript's D3 library to better visualize relationships between variables.

+It is difficult to identify specific results from such an expansive exploration of a large dataset.
+However, as we worked through the different variables we identified a few specific results that we found effectively confirmed our assumptions or were surprising.
+These included:
+  -Interesting correlations between production and price.
+Coal production was negatively correlated with price variables.
+While it was positively correlated with most other sources of electricity production, it was negatively correlated with renewables.
+  -Regional patterns of price.
+Excluding Hawaii as an outlier, New England clearly had the highest residential electricity prices among regions of the country.
+California was the only state not in New England or the mid-Atlantic in the top ten of residential electricity prices.
+  -Regional patters of production by source.
+While definitions of renewable electricity vary, we chose to include hydropower as a renewable and exclude nuclear.
+This led to the Pacific Northwest, led by Washington, to be a clear leader in renewable generation.
+In contrast, we were surpised that Illinois led the country in nuclear production.

+With such a large dataset and a goal of providing a platform to explore the data, our results were more exploratory than specific.
+However, reproducing our results is a relatively straightforward process.
+We drew our data specifically from the ELEC datafile of the EIA bulk download center to ensure that our data was consistent in structure.
+As noted, the code can be viewed in the IPython notebook linked above.
+The structure of our process is:
+  -Identify raw data file location
+  -Query raw data by keyword to pull specific series we are interested in